cameroncros/PoorMansScreen/README.md

 That process will then create a Unix socket, for connections to the Client, and then create a PTY (`/tmp/label`) and execute the given child process `bash -i`.
-The server will wire the unix socket and pty together, so that STDIN/STDOUT/STDERR are sent over the unix socket/
+The server will wire the unix socket and pty together, so that STDIN/STDOUT/STDERR are sent over the unix socket.

-When run in server mode, the initial executable will automatically connect to the server via the client half.
+When run in server mode, the main process will automatically connect to the server via the client half, after it forks off the server.

 Client
 ------